Buuchia/CCS_blog/posts/hw-w5.md

    const draw = i => ctx.drawImage (i, 0, 0, cnv.width, cnv.height)

-   //creates a new instance of the Image object,
-   //which serves as a placeholder for an image and
-   //allows for asynchronous loading and manipulation of images in the browser environment. const img = new Image ()
+   //creates a new instance of the Image object, const img = new Image ()

    //load an image from a URL specified by img.src.
-   //The onload event handler executes a function when the image has finished loading.
+   //The onload event handler executes a function when the image has finished loading. img.onload = () => {
-   //This asynchronous loading mechanism allows performing tasks after the image has been successfully loaded. img.onload = () => {

       //resizes the canvas height to the aspect ratio of the image relative to the width of the canvas.